 It seems to me that these syllabus writers came up with a linear grammatical syllabus.
 In other words, all of the supposedly easy structures are lumped together at the beginning.
 For example, we have the verbs be and have (got).
 Soon after, we have there is and there are.
 When it comes to tense aspects, we see the same old predictable order that grammatical syllabuses and coursebooks swear by:

 COMPARING TENSE ASPECTS LEADS TO CONFUSION

 In this syllabus, “porównanie czasów teraźniejszych” means “comparing the present tense aspects” (simple and continuous).
 These students have been through all that in the previous eight years of their lives.
 So why confuse them for another four or five years?

 Polish students of English overuse the present continuous.
 Therefore, I wouldn’t include it in any primary, secondary or sixth-form syllabus.
 Besides, so few interactions in English actually take place in the present continuous.
-Anyway, I had this rant in a previous post so do check it out.
+Anyway, I wrote about the pitfalls of teaching the present simple and present continuous tenses in a previous post.